DamjanLasicJurkovic/CERRES_public/README.md

 ## First release / Beta version coming soon!

 ## About
 CERRES (Chemical Reaction and Reactor Engineering Simulations) is a program designed for the simulation of various types of chemical reactors under different operating conditions with user-supplied chemistry, allowing for complex bulk and surface reaction (micro)kinetics.
 Furthermore, it provides additional modes of operation such as the comparison of the model results to experimentally measured values and reaction rate parameter optimization (fitting).
 The main goals of the software are computing efficiency, ease of use and wide functionality.
 CERRES is being developed by Damjan Lašič Jurković at the Department of Catalysis and Chemical Reaction Engineering at the National Institute of Chemistry in Ljubljana, Slovenia.
+Most of the software (including the UI) is written in Python while the computational backend is implemented in C.

 ## Features
 #### Simulation of different types of chemical reactors